-Parrot’s feather (myriophyllum aquaticum) is an invasive aquatic plant native, sometimes found in aquariums and at garden centres.
+Parrot’s feather (Myriophyllum aquaticum) is an invasive aquatic plant, sometimes found in aquariums and at garden centres.
 It was discovered in Serpentine’s East Marsh in 2014, and threatened to overrun the marsh completely.

 When parrot’s feather spreads across a body of water, it blocks sunlight from penetrating the water’s surface.
-This prevents native aquatic plants from growing, and in turn, reduces the amount of dissolved oxygen in a wetland.
+This prevents native aquatic plants from growing, and in turn, reduces the amount of dissolved oxygen in a wetland—suffocating it.

 “Many waterfowl wouldn’t have anywhere else to go if this habitat was no longer there,” says Christensen.
 “They’d likely end up on farmers’ fields, where they’d impact crops,” he adds.

-Rather than allow the wetland to be overrun by this aggressive plant, DUC began a multi-year restoration project that continues this summer.
+Rather than allow the wetland to be overrun by this aggressive plant, DUC began a multi-year restoration project that will continue this summer.

-“Once the marsh has drained, I’ll take a roll of burlap in and cover spots that continue to retain moisture.”
-The biodegradable material will prevent sunlight from hitting any surviving parrot’s feather and hopefully, kill it.
-“Our plan is to eradicate this plant,” says Christensen.
+“Once the marsh has drained, I’ll take a roll of burlap and cover spots that continue to retain moisture,” says Christensen.
+He notes that the biodegradable material will prevent sunlight from hitting any surviving parrot’s feather and kill it.
+“Our plan is to eradicate this plant.”

-And so, when waterfowl are searching for a “pit-stop” where they can fuel-up during their migration journey, they’ll continue to flock to East Marsh and the Serpentine Wildlife Management Area.
+So when waterfowl are searching for a “pit stop” where they can refuel during their migration journey, they’ll continue to flock to East Marsh and the Serpentine Wildlife Management Area.

 Thanks to DUC, there they’ll find good habitat…and birds of a feather.